alkiranet/terraform-provider-alkira/docs/resources/connector_gcp_vpc.md

 ### Optional

 - `billing_tag_ids` (Set of Number) IDs of billing tags associated with the connector.
+- `customer_asn` (Number) A specific BGP ASN for the connector.
+This field cannot be updatedonce the connector has been provisioned.
+The ASN can be any private ASN (`64512 - 65534`, `4200000000 - 4294967294`) that is not used elsewhere in the network.
 - `enabled` (Boolean) Is the connector enabled.
 Default is `true`.
 - `failover_cxps` (Set of String) A list of additional CXPs where the connector should be provisioned for failover.
 - `gcp_project_id` (String) GCP Project ID.